Aptivi/NitrocidKS/README.md

 Kernel Simulator lets you simulate a _very_ early access for our **future** Kernel.
 It provides the built-in hardware detector, log-in manager (Just adduser and chpwd), and the shell.

+## |-----+--> _Download_ <--+-----|

+You can download the binary and the source code here: https://github.com/EoflaOE/Kernel-Simulator/releases

+Build inatructions coming aoon.

 ## |-----+--> _History_ <--+-----|

 Please note that dates mentioned here is for development date changes only.
 If you want to access the old versions, see `archive` branch.